luk3thomas/librato-client/README.md

 ## Getting Started

+The LibratoClient is a frontend, JavaScript library designed to report metrics from your UI to a server side [collection agent](https://www.librato.com/product/collection-agents).
+You'll need to configure your server side collection agent to send the actual metrics to Librato.

 1. Create a server route for collecting UI metrics
 2. Setup LibratoClient in your frontend application

 ### Create the server side route

-The LibratoClient sends a JSON payload that looks something like this:
+The LibratoClient sends a JSON payload with four keys: `type`, `metric`, `source`, and `value`.
+The payload will look something like this:

 ```
 { type: 'timing',